-5 Ways Bad Bots Can Devastate Your Online Presence
+5 Ways Bad Bots Can Devastate Your Online Advertising Efforts

 Bots Can Steal Sensitive Information

-How well your site ranks on a SERP depends on many factors: fast load time, content quality, trustworthy backlinks, etc. However, some bots can cripple your website enough that it’s no longer functional or reliable, which causes your SEO ranking to plummet.
+Your site's ranking on a search engine results page (SERP) depends on many factors: your website’s average load time, content quality, backlinks, etc. However, bad bots can cripple your website by causing your SEO ranking to plummet.

-Distributed denial of service (DDoS) attacks occur when botnets are used to target and overwhelm a single system with the intention of crashing it.
+Distributed denial of service (DDoS) attacks occur when botnets are used to target and overwhelm a single system with the intention of making it unavailable to legitimate users.